debjitpaul/debjit/_news/announcement_7.md

 related_posts: false
 ---

 I am on the academic and industry job market.
-Looking for a position to start in April 2024.
 If you think my background can be a good fit, I’d be happy to discuss!